 Navigating the landscape for R&D grant funding can seem like a daunting task.
-A small business seeking support to grow and innovate can potentially access millions of pounds in government subsidies but must go through layers of programming to find something applicable to its planned activities.
+Companies seeking small business grants for support to grow and innovate can potentially access millions of pounds in government subsidies, but must go through layers of programming to find something applicable to their activities.
 Different funds are available at municipal, regional, England-wide, UK-wide, or through broad European schemes.
 Since grant programmes have fixed funding budgets, they are limited in the number of projects they can support and can become very competitive, with the chance of approval often falling below 30%.
 One should also apply before relevant activities and projects start.
 Moreover, they often require submission several months in advance.

 So, how does a business owner identify its options for small business grants?
 And how does it know which programmes are worth applying for, so as to avoid wasting time and resources?
 To be successful, government funding should be part of a company’s strategy.
 It should regularly examine funding programmes throughout the year as part of project planning.
 Before starting a new project, you should outline your budget, timeline, and activities, and then thoroughly research available funds and identify those that fit your needs and objectives.